EmiliosRichards/Phone-Correction-Pipeline/README.md

 ## Project Overview

-The Phone Validation Pipeline is a Python-based application designed to validate and enrich phone numbers from a given spreadsheet.
-It automates the process of finding correct phone numbers for companies by performing a series of steps: data ingestion, web scraping, regex-based phone number extraction, LLM-based phone number extraction, final verification, and reporting.
+The Phone Validation Pipeline is a Python-based application designed to automate the process of finding, validating, and enriching phone numbers for a given list of companies.
+It aims to improve the accuracy of contact information by intelligently navigating websites, extracting data using multiple methods, and processing information through a configurable workflow.

-The primary goal is to improve the accuracy of contact information, particularly for businesses where phone numbers might be missing, outdated, or incorrectly formatted in an initial dataset.
+The pipeline reads company data from a spreadsheet, performs web scraping with advanced link prioritization, extracts potential phone numbers using regular expressions and a Large Language Model (LLM), and generates comprehensive reports.

+For a detailed summary of recent enhancements and a deeper dive into specific features, please see the [Project Overview & Recent Updates](./docs/project_summary_and_updates.md) document.

 ## High-Level Workflow

 The pipeline follows these main stages:

 1.  **Data Ingestion**: Reads company data (name, website URL, existing phone number) from an input Excel/CSV file.
-2.  **Web Scraping**: Navigates to the provided company websites to gather text content, focusing on pages likely to contain contact information (e.g., "Contact Us", "About Us", "Impressum").
+2.  **Web Scraping**: Intelligently navigates company websites using an advanced link prioritization and scoring system to gather text content, focusing on pages most likely to contain contact information.
-3.  **Regex Extraction**: Applies regular expressions to the scraped text to identify potential phone number patterns.
+3.  **Regex Extraction**: Applies regular expressions to the scraped text to identify potential phone number patterns and their surrounding context.
-4.  **LLM Extraction**: Utilizes a Large Language Model (Google Gemini) to analyze the scraped text and extract or confirm phone numbers, especially in cases where regex might fail or context is needed.
+4.  **LLM Extraction**: Utilizes a Large Language Model (Google Gemini) to analyze the scraped text and contextual snippets to extract, confirm, and classify phone numbers.
-5.  **Verification**: Cross-references and validates the findings from regex and LLM methods.
-6.  **Reporting**: Generates a processed output file with enriched data and a separate report highlighting entries that may require manual review.
+5.  **Data Consolidation & Verification**: Consolidates data by canonical URLs (handling redirects) and cross-references findings.
+6.  **Reporting**: Generates two primary Excel reports: a detailed, flattened report with all unique phone numbers per canonical site, and a summary report (one row per original input) highlighting key findings and statuses.
+Additionally, detailed logs and intermediate data dumps are created for each run.

 ## Key Features & Technologies

 *   **Automated Phone Number Retrieval**: Scrapes websites and intelligently extracts phone numbers.
+*   **Advanced Link Prioritization & Scoring**: Web scraper uses a multi-tier scoring system to focus on relevant pages.
 *   **Multi-Modal Extraction**: Combines regex and LLM techniques for robust extraction.
+*   **Flexible LLM Output Handling**: LLM returns text-based JSON, parsed and validated by the application.
+*   **URL Consolidation**: Efficiently processes unique websites once, even if multiple input URLs redirect to them.
+*   **Dual Excel Reporting**: Provides both a detailed, granular report and a summary report per input.
+*   **Comprehensive Logging**: Generates run-specific logs and dumps key intermediate data for traceability.
-*   **Configurable**: Behavior can be customized via a `.env` file.
+*   **Highly Configurable**: Behavior can be customized extensively via a `.env` file (e.g., scraper behavior, LLM parameters, logging levels).
-*   **Reporting**: Provides clear outputs for validated data and items needing review.
+*   **Configurable Filename Lengths**: Prevents path length errors by allowing configuration of company name length in output filenames.

 **Technologies Used:**

 *   **Python 3.x**
 *   **Pandas**: For data manipulation and Excel/CSV file handling.
 *   **Playwright**: For robust web scraping, including dynamic content.
-*   **Beautiful Soup (bs4)**: For HTML parsing (used alongside Playwright).
+*   **Beautiful Soup (bs4)**: For HTML parsing.
 *   **python-phonenumbers**: For parsing, formatting, and validating phone numbers.
 *   **Google Gemini API**: For LLM-based extraction and reasoning.
 *   **python-dotenv**: For managing environment variables.